 The amazing link between music and human brain is inexplicable.
 All across the world, people with versatile backgrounds and cultures look and perceive music in their own, unique ways.

 If you have the interest and the time to invest yourself in learning an instrument, then you've come to the right place.
-In this article, we will provide information on not one, but five different musical instruments to choose from.
+Here, we will provide information on not one, but five different musical instruments to choose from.

 Choosing an Instrument to Play